Anneberg Park Perimeter Trail

 Fancy Creek State Park at Tuttle Creek Lake offers 6 miles of challenging terrain this hiking trail is great for the experienced runner or hiker.
 Dogs are welcome on leash.

 Bicycles, motorcycles, ATVs are not permitted on Konza trails.
-Pets also prohibited.
+Pets also strictly prohibited.

 Just west of CiCo Park on Kimball Avenue,